Double-murder led agents to neo-Nazi's explosives, FBI says

 An FBI agent rejected that assertion, though, explaining in the arrest report that HMTD is “too energetic” to be used that way.
 Separately, Arthurs had told police that Russell often chatted online with other neo-Nazis and had threatened to "kill people and bomb infrastructure."

-Agents caught up with Russell in the Florida Keys over the weekend, the Miami Herald reports.
-He now faces federal charges of unlawful storage of explosives and possession of an unregistered destructive device.
+Agents caught up with Russell in the Florida Keys over the weekend and arrested him on charges of unlawful storage of explosives and possession of an unregistered destructive device.
+If convicted, the 21-year-old faces up to 11 years in federal prison.

 The FBI, meanwhile, declined to comment other than to confirm their participation in the investigation.